kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic example**

-In PHP it is quite easy to implement using SPL (Standard PHP Library).
+In PHP, it is quite easy to implement using SPL (Standard PHP Library).
 Translating our radio stations example from above.
-First of all we have `RadioStation`
+First we have `RadioStation`

 ```php
 class RadioStation